MicrosoftDocs/dynamics365-guidance/guidance/implementation-portal/onboard-project.md

 ﻿---
-title: Add or join a project in the Implementation Portal
+title: Create or Join a project in the Implementation Portal
 description: Learn how to use the onboarding wizard to create projects, join projects, and add and remove users from projects.
 author: dereklh77
 ms.author: goantu